Vaginal Laxity: It’s Time to Talk About it

 If you are experiencing any of the symptoms of vaginal laxity, the Coyle Institute can help you find a treatment that will work for your goals and lifestyle.

-Some of the most simple and effective treatments for vaginal laxity include the use of herbal creams and sprays or Kegel exercises to strengthen the pelvic floor muscles.
+Some of the most simple and effective treatments that increase vaginal tightness include the use of herbal creams and sprays or Kegel exercises to strengthen the pelvic floor muscles.
 These easy options can also help relieve symptoms of urinary incontinence.

-diVa® laser vaginal therapy can provide drastic improvement for women suffering from vaginal laxity.
+diVa® laser vaginal therapy can provide drastic improvement for women suffering from vaginal looseness.

 The painless and minimally invasive diVa® laser therapy takes only a few minutes to treat the entire vaginal canal in your provider's office.
-It has zero recovery time and women can immediately return to normal daily activities.
+It has zero recovery time and women can immediately return to normal daily activities, except you must abstain from intercourse for five days.

-To optimize results, you may need three or four treatments over the course of a few months.
-Your provider may also recommend treatments every 12 months to maintain your results.
+To optimize results, you will need three treatments over the course of a few months.
+Your provider will also recommend treatments every 12 months to maintain your results.

 For women who have issues that will not respond to laser treatments, there are surgical options that can improve vaginal laxity and urinary incontinence.
 Your urogynecologist may suggest surgery such as labiaplasty, vaginoplasty, hymenoplasty, or perineoplasty to tighten the structure of the vagina and surrounding supportive structures.